Common plugs and connectors

 - Sockets may have safety shutters (actuated by the earth prong)

-- Newer variants have the pins half shielded so it's very hard to reach live copper
+- Newer variants have the non-ground pins half shielded so it's very hard to reach live copper

 Other apparent design considerations: